 The district has a suicide prevention policy, Policy JLDBB Suicide Prevention.
 It requires that all secondary certified staff, school counselors, school social workers and psychologists be trained in suicide prevention.
 The training helps staff recognize early warning signals and gives them steps to take if they have concerns about a student.

-Additionally, the district has established suicide risk assessment procedures.
-School counselors and school psychologists have been trained to use a suicide risk assessment checklist to access students, who have either verbally or otherwise expressed suicidal thoughts.
+In addition, the district has established suicide risk assessment procedures.
+School counselors and school psychologists have been trained to use a suicide risk assessment checklist to assess students who have verbally or otherwise expressed suicidal thoughts.
 This process may include a re-entry plan meeting with the student and parent.

 The district also reminds students that they have an obligation to themselves and to their classmates to bring information about dangerous situations to adults at the school so that we can respond quickly and appropriately to protect their safety.
 (The safety and well-being of their friends and classmates are more important than the issue of tattling or “narcing.”)